chryzsh/DarthSidious/building-a-lab-with-esxi-and-vagrant.md

 If the box is shut down and booting it is necessary you want to up it without provisioning it, so specify the following

 `vagrant up BOX01 --no-provision`

+After the box has been deployed and provisioned it might be a good idea to shut it down and take a snapshot.
+This can also be done from vagrant using
+`vagrant snapshot push` to take a snapshot and `vagrant snapshot pop` to roll back.
+To show all snpashots do `vagrant snapshot list`